-Sleep experts like to say that “the pillow makes the bed” — which is just an insider’s way of saying that when it comes to quality sleep, your pillow is very important.
-You can find the perfect mattress for your sleep style that provides the right balance of comfort and support, but if you are sleeping on the wrong pillow, you might continue to experience pain and soreness in the morning.
+Sleep experts like to say “the pillow makes the bed”—which is just an insider’s way of saying that, when it comes to quality sleep, your pillow is ultra-important.
+You can find the perfect mattress for your sleep style that provides just the right balance of comfort and support but, if you’re sleeping on the wrong pillow, you might continue to experience pain and stiffness in the morning.

 Since pillows play an important role in maintaining proper spinal alignment, it’s important to understand how your sleep position affects which pillow is best for you.
 Consider these important tips for each sleep position.

 Back sleepers make up about 10 percent of all sleepers, making it the most uncommon sleep position.
 That said, sleeping on your back is great for spinal alignment and overall health, and is the recommended position for those that suffer from neck pain or poor circulation.

 Since sleeping on your back can sometimes pull your neck out of alignment, it’s important to have a pillow that amply supports your neck and head.
 A pillow with higher loft is ideal for back sleepers—be sure to choose a firmer pillow if you mainly sleep on your back.

 - Medium memory foam pillows: These pillows gently contour to the curves of your neck and head while providing ample support and proper spinal alignment.
 Memory foam pillows tend to sleep hotter, though—if you love the conformability of memory foam but have trouble with night sweats or sleep hot in general, choose one with a cooling gel infusion to maintain a more ideal temperature.

 - Medium-firm latex foam pillows: If you want the contouring support of memory foam but need extra help sleeping cool, a latex foam pillow might be the perfect choice.
 Latex pillows have similar contouring properties to memory foam but are naturally more breathable and have quicker reactivity to movement.